SA-Java-CCSW/CYBR8420ProjectGoCD/submissions/Assurance-Claims.md

 ## Summary

-5 assurance claims are made to increase confidence that GoCD fills the security requirements of the user.
+5 assurance claims are made to increase confidence that GoCD satisfies the security requirements of the user.
 The 5 assurance claims are:

-Assurance Claim - 1:
+* Assurance Claim - 1: GoCD Server prevents unauthorized access to its data.
-Assurance Claim - 2:
+* Assurance Claim - 2: GoCD ensures a secure network data transfer from a material source repository.
-Assurance Claim - 3:
+* Assurance Claim - 3: GoCD server protects against malicious plugin.
-Assurance Claim - 4:
+* Assurance Claim - 4: GoCD is sufficiently protected against accidental data loss.
-Assurance Claim - 5:
+* Assurance Claim - 5: GoCD server adequately safeguards against Cross-Site Request Forgery (CSRF) attacks.

+The Assurance Claims are based around user requirements for a secure system.

 ## Assurance Claim - 1:
 **Top Claim 1: GoCD Server prevents unauthorized access to its data**